 We're committed to helping students succeed

 7 17 and other credit union organizations offer various college scholarships to help defray the costs of higher education.
-7 17 offers twelve $1,500 scholarships for post-secondary education.
-These scholarships are paid in two increments of $750, one half per term of study during the award year, upon verification of the student's full-time enrollment status after the drop-and-add period.
+7 17 offers 12 scholarships at $1,500, plus the YCSCU Scholarship at $1,000 for post-secondary education.
+These scholarships are paid in two increments, one half per term of study during the award year, upon verification of the student's full-time enrollment status after the drop-and-add period.
 Application packages must be returned to any 7 17 office no later than March 1.
 Recipients will be notified in early April and will be invited as guests to our annual meeting in late April.
-Individual students may apply for more than one scholarship, but will be granted only one $1,500 scholarship in a calendar year.
+Individual students may apply for more than one scholarship, but will be granted only one scholarship in a calendar year.

 Four university-based merit scholarships are available to graduating high school students planning to attend the largest universities located within the communities we serve: one scholarship each for Youngstown State University, Kent State University-Main Campus, Kent State University Branches (one scholarship to be awarded from applicants to Trumbull, Salem, or Stark Branch Campuses), and the University of Akron.
 Applicants must have an account with 7 17 or be the legal dependent of a 7 17 Member.
 Recipients will be chosen by the financial aid departments of the respective universities based on the applicant’s grade point average, school and community involvement, and letters of recommendation.
 The university scholarships are non-renewable awards.